-Minimum Required Pressure (MRP) - Minimum required pressure, equal to the estimated long-term pressure resistance of a pipe at temperature of 27 °C and a time of 50 years.
+Minimum Required Pressure (MRP) — Minimum required pressure, equal to the estimated long-term pressure resistance of a pipe at temperature of 27 °C and a time of 50 years.

-Design Coefficient Factor, C ─ Design coefficient with a value greater than 1, which takes into consideration service conditions as well as properties of the components of a piping system other than those represented in the lower confidence limit.
+Design Coefficient Factor, C — Design coefficient with a value greater than 1, which takes into consideration service conditions as well as properties of the components of a piping system other than those represented in the lower confidence limit.

 NOTE ― The minimum value of C for the purpose of this standard is 2.